-With your target audiences and key communications methods identified, the next step is to draw up a table that indicates the key communications activities, budget, and resources allocated to delivering the strategy.
-The work plan should also include proposed timelines and identify particular milestones within the strategy.
+With your target audiences and key communications methods identified, the next step is to draw up a table that indicates the key communications activities, budget, and resources allocated to delivering the GDI plan.
+The workplan should also include proposed timelines and identify particular milestones.
 This will allow you to measure clear steps towards short, medium and long-term goals.